Culture of Vietnam: Literature

 Classical literature include Truyện Kiều (The Tale of Kieu) (Nguyễn Du), Cung Oán Ngâm Khúc (Complaint of a Palace Maid) (Nguyễn Gia Thiều), Chinh phụ ngâm (Lament of the soldier's wife) (Đặng Trần Côn), and Quốc âm Thi Tập (Poetry Collection) (Nguyễn Trãi), all of which are transliterated or annotated in chữ Quốc ngữ.
 Some famous female poets include Hồ Xuân Hương, Đoàn Thị Điểm, and Bà Huyện Thanh Quan.

 Modern Vietnamese literature has developed from romanticism to realism, from heroism in wartime to all aspects of life, and developed into ordinary life of the Vietnamese.
+Modern Vietnamese fables have recently been introduced in English as well.

 Poetry

 Vietnam has had a diverse range of cultural poetry throughout its history.
 Historically, Vietnamese poetry consists of three language traditions.
 Each poetry was written exclusively in Classical Chinese and later incorporated Sino-Vietnamese vocabulary.
 It was also often centered around the themes and traditions of Buddhism and Confucianism.
 This style of poetry remained prominent until the 13th century.
-Thereafter, poetry and literature in the Vietnamese language emerged as the primary rival to literature written in Classical Chinese.
+Thereafter, poetry and literature in the Vietnamese language emerged as the primary rival to literature written in Classical Chinese in Vietnam.

-The chữ Nôm writing system for the Vietnamese language was adapted for Vietnamese poetry.
-This writing system was also sanctioned by the Vietnamese government and recognized as the primary language of the nation.
+The chữ Nôm writing system for the Vietnamese language was adapted for poetry as well.
+This writing system was also supported by the Vietnamese government and recognized as the primary language of the nation.
 It remained as the main writing system for Vietnamese poetry until the end of the 20th century.

-However, this was changed upon the advent of European rule from the introduction of the romanized script (known as chữ Quốc Ngữ) As a result, the precise meaning of Vietnamese poems in Hán Nôm may have gotten lost in the translation process to chữ Quốc Ngữ.
+However, this changed upon the advent of foreign European rule with the introduction of the romanized script (known as chữ Quốc Ngữ) As a result, although the Latin alphabet provided widespread literacy and access to the Vietnamese language in terms of oral and written literacy, the precise meaning and beauty of Vietnamese poems in Hán-Nôm may have gotten lost in the translation process to the Latin alphabet of chữ Quốc Ngữ.